Brevity is usually the right call. The harder skill is knowing when to go long.

 - Include the necessary supporting figures and data in an appendix to a report

-- Keep the public appraised of the situation when handling an incident, such as a data breach
+- Keep the public apprised of the situation when handling an incident, such as a data breach

 - Offer detailed feedback when seeking to change the behavior of colleagues or other people around you

-- Include lots of superfluous, unnecessary or otherwise redundant words when trying to reach the minimum length requirement for your article
+- Include lots of superfluous, unnecessary, or otherwise redundant words when trying to reach a minimum length requirement